The News Philadelphians Use: Analyzing the Local Media Landscape

 SSRS computed two sets of weights, one for the city of Philadelphia overall and second for each region.
 Data were weighted to be representative of residents aged 18 and older based on sex, age, education, race/ethnicity, and region.
 The weighted and unweighted sample demographics for Philadelphia overall are included in the table below.

-screenshot 2023 02 27 at 3.32.24 pm
+Screenshot 2023 02 27 at 3.32.24 PM

 Statistical analyses were conducted using Philadelphia weights or the regional weights, balanced to take the sample size into account, and the stratification of the sample by region.